**some changes have been made (or will need to be monitored) due to covid-19

 Please complete and return all your child's forms to the school office prior to the first day of attendance.
 Be sure to alert us of any changes to these forms, e.g. telephone numbers, address change, persons allowed to pick up your child, etc.

 Each student is required to bring school supplies on or before the first day of school.
 These will be shared throughout the school.
 Please see the office for a complete list.
 Teachers may post "wish lists" during the school year.
+There could be changes due to covid.

 Child's Personal Items